transmute-industries/draft-ietf-spice-charter/charter.md

     - https://datatracker.ietf.org/doc/rfc9278/
     - https://datatracker.ietf.org/doc/draft-ietf-cose-key-thumbprint/

+Based on conversations on OAUTH and SPICE lists, the following work items have been proposed to be moved to SPICE, assuming authors / WGs agree, and SPICE forms to be able to receive them:

+- JWT and CWT Status List https://datatracker.ietf.org/doc/draft-looker-oauth-jwt-cwt-status-list/
+- SD-JWT-based Verifiable Credentials (SD-JWT VC) https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/

 ## Milestones

 MM YYYY - Submit a Use Case and Terminology document to the IESG for publication